JB-26/JB-26/README.md

 I'm currently taking a JavaScript course on freeCodeCamp.

 # What I'm currently learning...
-I'm currently learning about JavaScript.
+I'm currently building some fun hobby projects, such as the Video Game API and Haiku Checker

 Want to see my resume and work?
 Check out my [website](https://joshblewitt.dev/), which also has a way to contact me